mhahnFr/ADB_Connector/README.md

 device has been connected or may still be connected.

 ### Final notes
-This project does not meet all best practices of development using Java.
+As Android Studio already ships such a feature, this project has become obsolete This project does not meet all best practices of development using Java.
 However, I coded the project within a few days back in 2017.

 © 2017 [mhahnFr](https://www.github.com/mhahnFr)